Vector Table Offset Register

 Nis the number of exceptions supported.

 The minimal alignment is 128 bytes, which allows for 32 exceptions.
 16 registers are reserved for system exceptions, and therefore, you can use for up to 16 interrupts.

-When setting TBLOFF, you must align the offset to the number of exception entries in the vector table.
-The minimum alignment is 32 words, enough for up to 16 interrupts.
-For more interrupts, adjust the alignment by rounding up to the next power of two.
-For example, if you require 21 interrupts, the alignment must be on a 64-word boundary because the required table size is 37 words, and the next power of two is 64.
-See your vendor documentation for the alignment details for your device.
+To use more interrupts, you must adjust the alignment by rounding up to the next power of two.
+For example, if you require 21 interrupts, then the total number of exceptions is 37 (21 plus 16 reserved system exceptions).
+The alignment must be on a 64-word boundary because the next power of 2 after 37 is 64.